 SECURITY FOR LOANS.
 The Fund typically requires collateral or other forms of security for loans, and the amount and type of security required for each loan are at the sole discretion of the Fund.
+Loans are generally collateralized by mortgages, business assets, guaranties, and/or pledges from individuals and organizations.
 The Credit Policy provides minimum loan to value (LTV) requirements for loans secured by real estate, with specific LTV thresholds ranging from 70% to 75% based on the use of the property that secures the loan.
-As of December 31, 2023, 100% of the Fund's outstanding loans were secured by real or personal property, or guaranteed by a third party.
-In some instances, however, the Fund may make unsecured or undersecured loans based on strong financial performance, social mission, and other factors.
+As of December 31, 2024, 100% of the Fund's outstanding loans were secured by real or personal property, or guaranteed by a third party.
+In some instances, however, the Fund may make unsecured or under-secured loans based on the borrower's strong financial performance, social mission, and other factors.
 In addition, the Fund makes unsecured advances to related parties.
-See "Related-Party Transactions" beginning on page 24 and Note 8 to the Fund's audited financial statements for more information concerning these Intercompany Advances.
+See "Related-Party Transactions" beginning on page 31 and Note 8 to the Fund's audited financial statements for more information concerning these Intercompany Advances.